tronprotocol/documentation-en/docs/developers/contribution.md

 Finally, please make a PR.

 Additionally, if you are writing a new feature, please ensure you add appropriate test cases under ``/src/test``.

+## Reporting Vulnerabilities

+We think highly of all the security bugs in the TRON project seriously.
+Thank you for improving the security of TRON project.
+We really appreciate your efforts and responsible disclosure.
+We will make every effort to acknowledge your contributions.

+Report security bugs at [https://hackerone.com/tronfoundation](https://hackerone.com/tronfoundation)

+A developer from the core devs will follow up the issue.
+Firstly, we will confirm the bug and determine the affected versions.
+Secondly, we will try to find any potential similar bugs.
+Then we will do the fix and prepare for the release.
+After the initial reply to your report is sent, we will try to keep you informed on the progress towards the fix.
+The security team may ask you for additional information or guidance.

+If you have suggestions on how this process could be improved, please submit a pull request.